Restless Legs Syndrome (RLS)

 - Prescription painkillers (such as codeine, oxycodone, Vicodin, and Percocet) can provide relief in severe, unrelenting cases of restless legs syndrome.
 However, prescription painkillers can be addictive.
 Side effects include nausea, dizziness, and constipation.

 - Sleep medications and muscle relaxants (such as Ambien, Sonata, and Klonopin) can help you sleep better if the symptoms of restless legs syndrome keep you up at night.
-However, these medications do not eliminate the uncomfortable leg sensations and can cause daytime drowsiness.
+However, these medications do not relieve the symptoms or eliminate uncomfortable leg sensations.
+As well as daytime drowsiness, some sleeping pills can cause severe allergic reaction, memory lapses, hallucinations, suicidal thoughts, or complex sleep-related behaviors like sleep-walking, sleep-driving, and sleep-eating.

 - Anti-seizure medications (such as Neurontin, Tegretol, and Epitol) can be effective for painful daytime symptoms of restless legs syndrome.
 Side effects include dizziness and drowsiness.